zoe-codez/home-assistant.io/source/_integrations/bang_olufsen.markdown

   listeners: Beolink listeners (if available)
   peers: Beolink peers (if available)
 ```

+## Diagnostics and troubleshooting

+The **Bang & Olufsen** integration supports [Home Assistant debug logs and diagnostics](/docs/configuration/troubleshooting/#debug-logs-and-diagnostics).
+Where all received WebSocket events are provided through debug logs and the WebSocket connection state, config entry and media player state is provided through diagnostics.

 ## Remove integration

 This integration follows standard integration removal, no extra steps are required.